Matra

 Reproducing the Benchmark

-The benchmark was run on the IN22-Gen test split using the script included in the repository.
-Tokenizer weights for GPT-5, Gemini 3.5 Flash, Gemma-4-31B, Qwen-3.6-MoE, Sarvam-105B, Sutra-v2, and MUTANT (Krutrim-2) were loaded from their respective public releases.
-Matra was trained on a held-out training split; the benchmark corpus was not seen during training.
+The primary benchmark was run on the MUTANT evaluation set using the script included in the repository.
+Tokenizer weights for GPT-5, Gemma-4-31B, Gemini 3.5 Flash, Qwen-3.6-MoE, Sarvam-105B, and Sutra-v2 were loaded from their respective public releases.
+Matra was trained on 10 GB of curated multilingual text; the benchmark corpus was not seen during training.